 Kosilek v.
-Spencer
+O’Brien (formerly Spencer)

 Update, February 2014 - The Commonwealth's request for rehearing en banc was granted by the Court.
 Oral argument is set for May 8.